skauddy755/Cognitive-Psychology/NOTES/The Prehistory of Cognitive Science.md

 # (4) - Information-Processing Models in Psychology
+---

 The emergence of information theory can be pinned down to a single event – the publication of an article entitled “A mathematical theory of communication” by Claude E. Shannon in 1948.

 Information-processing models became established in psychology through 2 famous publications:
 1. "The magical number seven, plus or minus two"- *article by George Miller* (1956)
 2. "The role of auditory localization in attention and memory span" - *paper by Donanld Broadbent* (1954).
-	- The paper presented 2 inflencial experiments, which led to the book: "Perception and Communication"
+	- The paper presented 2 inflencial experiments
+	- which led to the book: "Perception and Communication" - by Broadbent (1958)
+		- one of the first ***Information-Processing models** in **psychology***

 ## The magical number seven, plus minus two (1956) - George Miller
+---

 The tools of information theory can be applied to the study of the mind.
 One of the basic concepts of information theory is the **concept of an information channel**.
 **Perceptual systems are themselves information channels**.
 Example: Vision is a medium through which information is transmitted from the environment to the perceiver.